 Linearly structured data is usually modeled as words, and queried using word automata and related specification languages such as regular expressions.
 Hierarchically structured data is naturally modeled as (unordered) trees, and queried using tree automata.
 In many applications including executions of structured programs, annotated linguistic data, and primary/secondary bonds in genomic sequences, the data has both a natural linear sequencing of positions and a hierarchically nested matching of positions.
-For example, in natural language processing, the sentence is a linear sequence of words, and parsing into syntactic categories imparts the hierarchical, linear sequencing is added either for storage or for stream processing.
+For example, in natural language processing, the sentence is a linear sequence of words, and parsing into syntactic categories imparts the hierarchical structure.
+Sometimes, even though the only logical structure on data is hierarchical, linear sequencing is added either for storage or for stream processing.
 For example, in SAX representation of XML data, the document is a linear sequence of text characters, along with a hierarchically nested matching of open-tags with closing tags.